aelfric/ncfl-livedocs/pf.md

 ### During Rounds

 - DO NOT MIX FLIGHTS!!!
-If you need to start B flight first, fine, but be sure NOT to switch competitors.
+If you need to start Flight 2 first, fine, but be sure NOT to switch competitors.
 Confirm the teams and sides both before and after the round.
 - For round 5:
-  - Because the Coin Flip is pre-set to occur a specific time in each Flight we cannot start B-flight early in Round 5.
+  - Because the Coin Flip is pre-set to occur a specific time in each Flight we cannot start Flight 2 early in Round 5.
-  - Students: A-Flight should go to the floor immediately once Round 5 is posted!
+  - Students: Flight 1 should go to the floor immediately once Round 5 is posted!

 ### After Rounds